MalTool: Malicious Tool Attacks on LLM Agents: Our

 \item {\bf Database Record Deletion.} The verifier pre-populates a synthetic database and checks for deletion of target records.

-\item {\bf Remote Program Downloading.} The verifier hosts a synthetic executable on a controlled external endpoint and accepts the tool only if the downloaded binary matches it. \end{itemize}
+\item {\bf Remote Program Downloading.} The verifier hosts a synthetic executable on a controlled external endpoint and accepts the tool only if the downloaded binary matches it. \end{packeditemize}

-{\bf \textit{ 3) Availability.}} For availability-related behaviors, the verifier focuses on execution-level resource and timing signals rather than explicit data artifacts.
+{\bf \textit{ 3) Availability.}} For availability-related behaviors, the verifier focuses on execution-level resource and timing signals.
 It monitors sustained CPU and GPU utilization as well as end-to-end response latency during tool execution, and determines whether the observed signals exceed predefined thresholds indicative of resource hijacking or denial-of-service behavior.